0davidog/CI_PP1_FlatByTheCemetery/README.md

 Flat by the Cemetery is an interactive Front-End web application using HTML and CSS to present a portfolio website that showcases the visual work of an artist/illustrator.

 Users of the site will be able to find information on the artist, see examples of their work, and get in touch via a contact form or social media links.
 The target audience of the website are people, like-minded to the author and potential clients or collaborators that may wish to learn more about the work or follow any future developments.
+The project goal for the site owner is to drive engagement and interest with the artist's work by providing a visual demonstration/overview of the work.

 ![am-i-responsive-image](https://github.com/0davidog/flatbythecemetery/assets/135815736/4541a755-539d-4e64-8409-3ba444810770)